Krasnoyarsk: Etymology

-The fort was named Krasny Yar (Кра́сный Яр) after the Yarin (a dialect of Khakas) name of the place it was built, Kyzyl Char ('red steep-riverbank'), which was translated as Krasny Yar.
+The predecessor fort was named Krasny Yar (Кра́сный Яр) after the Yarin (a dialect of Khakas) name of the place where it was built, Kyzyl Char ('red steep-riverbank'), which was translated as Krasny (red) Yar.

 History

-The city was founded on August 19, 1628 as a Russian border fort when a group of service class people from Yeniseysk led by Andrey Dubenskiy arrived at the confluence of the Kacha and Yenisei Rivers and constructed fortifications intended to protect the frontier from attacks of native peoples who lived along the Yenisei and its tributaries.
+The city was founded on 19 August 1628 as a Russian border fort when a group of service class people from Yeniseysk led by Andrey Dubenskiy arrived at the confluence of the Kacha and Yenisei Rivers and constructed fortifications intended to protect the frontier from attacks of native peoples who lived along the Yenisei and its tributaries.
 Along with Kansk to the east, it represented the southern limit of Russian expansion in the Yenisei basin during the seventeenth century.
-In the letter to Tsar Michael I the Cossacks reported:
+In a letter to Tsar Michael I the Cossacks reported: